Trimeresurus popeiorum: Geographic range

-Trimeresurus popeiorum is found in Northeastern India (Meghalaya, Arunachal Pradesh, Darjiling), northern Myanmar, Thailand, and Laos.
+Trimeresurus popeiorum is found in Northeastern India (Meghalaya, Arunachal Pradesh, Mizoram, Darjiling), northern Myanmar, Thailand, and Laos.
 It probably also occurs in Nepal and Yunnan (China), but there are no reliable records from those areas.

 The type locality, designated by lectotype, is listed as "Khasi Hills, Assam" (India).

 Taxonomy and etymology

 The specific name, popeiorum (Latin, genitive, plural), is in honor of two American herpetologists, Clifford H. Pope and Sarah H. Pope, his wife.

 There are differences in opinion as to the correct spelling of the specific epithet.
 The following is from David and Vogel (1996):

 This species was named in honour to Clifford H. Pope and Sarah H. Pope.
 The original spelling of the specific epithet, popeiorum, was corrected into popeorum by Smith (1943:518) on the basis that it was indeed a clerical error.
 Unfortunately, according to the Art.
-32 (c, ii) of the Code (ICZN, 1985), such a change does not fall into the category of a “correction of an incorrect original spelling."
+32 (c, ii) of the Code (ICZN, 1985), such a change does not fall into the category of a "correction of an incorrect original spelling."
 According to the Art.
 33 (d), the use of a termination -orum in a subsequent spelling of a species-group name that is a genitive based upon a personal name in which the correct original spelling terminates with -iorum, is an incorrect subsequent spelling, even if the change is deliberate.
 The original spelling, popeiorum, must therefore be conserved.